Aix sponsa

 Nesting

 Nests are often found in a natural tree cavity sometimes up to 50 feet off of the ground; sometimes on the ground.
 Will also nest in artificial nesting boxes.
 Nests are lined with down.
-Eggs, 10 - 15; cream coloured.
-Incubation period 28 - 30 days.

 Notes

-The most ornamental of all North American duck species, the Wood Duck was hunted to near extinction during the 18th Century for their flesh and colourful feathers.
 A massive conservation effort has helped the species make a good recovery.
-Many private citizens and conservation groups have aided by placing artifical nest boxes in wetland habitats.
+Many private citizens and conservation groups have aided by placing artificial nest boxes in wetland habitats.